stechtmann/BL5300_BL4300/README.md

-# Test2
+# BL5300
-The repository for testing homework
+The repository for the Applied Genomics Course